 Nivolumab monotherapy has been evaluated in several studies.
 We will focus on the data from the long-term report of the CheckMate 067 study (which evaluated nivolumab alone or nivolumab + ipilimumab in comparison with ipilimumab alone).
-If you would like to review this study, please see the Larkin 2019 citation listed in the IN-DEPTH READING FROM THE SCIENTIFIC LITERATURE.
+If you would like to review this study, please see the Larkin 2019 and Hodi 2022 citations listed in the IN-DEPTH READING FROM THE SCIENTIFIC LITERATURE.

-As shown in Graphic 12, more than four out of ten patients who received nivolumab alone (44%) were alive at five years.
+As shown in Graphic 13, more than four out of ten patients who received nivolumab alone (44%) were alive at five years.
 This percentage is higher than the percentage in patients who received ipilimumab alone (26%).
-As reported at the 2021 American Society of Clinical Oncology (ASCO) meeting, this effect is sustained.
-At 6.5 years, 42% of nivolumab-treated patients were alive.
+As reported at the 2022 American Society of Clinical Oncology (ASCO) meeting, this effect is sustained.
+At 7.5 years, 42% of nivolumab-treated patients were still alive.